-The curriculum of both psychoanalytic training programs (the Certificate Program in Psychoanaly and the Licensure-Qualifying Program in Psychoanalysis) provides candidates a survey of the principal issues that shape clinical and theoretical psychoanalysis.
+The curriculum of both psychoanalytic training programs (the Certificate Program in Psychoanalysis and the Licensure-Qualifying Program in Psychoanalysis) provides candidates a survey of the principal issues that shape clinical and theoretical psychoanalysis.
 Candidates in both programs take most classes and seminars together, and each entering class moves largely as a group through 360 class sessions meeting over the span of four years.
+An overview of our current curriculum shows the progression of multiples psychoanalytic perspectives and topic areas covered in the four years of coursework.

 Year 1 Course Schedule